eylon-44/Buzz-OS/doc/ProcessManager.md

 for(;;) asm("hlt");
 ```

-From that moment on, interrupts are enabled, the timer ticks and the scheduler kicks - starts switching between all of the threads in its queue.
-The problem is that at that point, the scheduler still has no threads in its queue, meaning that the user has no interface for even creating a thread on its own.
+From that moment on, interrupts are enabled, the timer ticks and the scheduler kicks in and starts switching between all of the threads in its queue.
+The problem is that at this point, the scheduler still has no threads in its queue, meaning that the user has no interface creating a thread on its own.
 To solve that, the kernel is going to start the first user process itself.
 This process is called the **init process** and it is a user space daemon which bootstraps the user space and supply the user its first interface.
 The exact responsibility of the init process is described in [another docs](INITD.md), but as for the process manager, its job is to load the init process at startup as the first process.

 ### Process Destruction <span style="color: gray; font-weight: lighter; font-size: 10px;">(imagine a lot of explosions)</span>